I just started a new position as an assistant professor at Heriot-Watt University.

-I am a Presidential Postdoctoral Research Fellow at Princeton University in the group of Andrew Appel, where I work on a verified interface between CertiCoq and VST.
+Before, I used to be a Presidential Postdoctoral Research Fellow at Princeton University in the group of Andrew Appel, where I worked on a verified interface between CertiCoq and VST.
 I received my PhD in Computer Science from Saarland University in February 2020, where I developed the Autosubst 2 tool and was part of the Programming Systems Lab of Gert Smolka.
 I previously lived and studied in Saarbrücken and Cambridge.

 My research evolves around programs and proofs, developed with interactive proof assistants, such as Coq.
 These tools allow and simplify the development of indisputable proofs in an interplay between humans and computers.
 While they are guaranteed to be correct, mechanized proofs often still involve a considerable overhead compared to traditional paper-based proofs.